 A powerful speaker and writer, King was one of the most well-known advocates of nonviolent activism and the chief spokesperson for the Civil Rights Movement here in the United States.
 You can find a number of King’s speeches on MLKOnline.net and some publically accessible videos and recordings at the Martin Luther King Jr. page of the Detroit Area Library Network.

 The 24 words in this criss-cross puzzle are from King’s Letter from Birmingham Jail.
 Use the excerpts from King’s letter to fill in the puzzle.
 Need more help and don't feel like searching the letter?
-The word list is at the bottom of the post.
+The word list appears below.
+The answers are at the bottom of the post.

 3. Where were they when Governor Wallace gave a __________ call for defiance and hatred?

 5. When I was suddenly __________ into the leadership of the bus protest in Montgomery, Alabama, a few years ago, I felt we would be supported by the white church.

 6. In those days the church was not merely a thermometer that recorded the ideas and principles of popular opinion; it was a thermostat that transformed the __________ of society.

 8. They have gone down the highways of the South on __________ rides for freedom.

 10. Throughout Alabama all sorts of __________ methods are used to prevent Negroes from becoming registered voters, and there are some counties in which, even though Negroes constitute a majority of the population, not a single Negro is registered.

 15. Actually, we who engage in __________ direct action are not the creators of tension.